-- To get sufficiently involved in avoiding /detecting/containing/ arresting/ monitoring fraud cases as per the regulatory requirements. - To remain watchful / alert about the fraud risk factors impacting the working of the bank. - To direct & arrange to observe that professional code of conduct 18 is observed by the entire staff including top management of the bank.
-Likewise the policies of the bank on staff Code of Conduct and Whistleblower Policy are genuinely pursued/ followed in spirit and letter and not merely as tools of regulatory requirements. - To monitor & seek compliance of fraud report that have emanated from overriding of extant systems & procedures in bank in fraud incidents by external or internal elements and see that the deficiencies in such over-ridden systems & procedures are duly rectified and corrected so that the preeminence of compliance to systems & procedures is ensured both at operational & administrative levels. - To inquire and oversee existence of adequacy of fraud-mitigant systems & procedures both in terms of policy and practice and wherever needed give directions for clear & complete compliance to regulatory and non-regulatory guidelines so that fraudincidents go not remain undetected/ un-reported and unattended. - To periodically obtain evaluation reports about the existence and functioning of fraud prevention, deterrence, detection systems and efficacy of internal controls/ selfpolicing measures with specific reference to steps taken for arresting criminal conduct amongst the bank staff/ management.
+- To inquire and oversee existence of adequacy of fraud-mitigant systems & procedures both in terms of policy and practice and wherever needed give directions for clear &complete compliance to regulatory and non-regulatory guidelines so that fraud-incidents go not remain undetected/ un-reported and unattended. - To periodically obtain evaluation reports about the existence and functioning of fraud prevention, deterrence, detection systems and efficacy of internal controls/ self-policing measures with specific reference to steps taken for arresting criminal conduct amongst the bank staff/ management.